Does Church Attendance Get You Into Heaven?

 I like the explanation that a person being in a garage does not make him or her a car.
 Likewise, being in a church does not make a man or woman a Christian.
 Just because a person professes to be a Christian, does not make them a Christian.
 Christians are not sinless– they just sinless because they know the Lord and want to do His will and follow His ways.

-The important thing is to church attendance it to find someplace near where you live.
+One of the most import things about church attendance is to find someplace near where you live.
 Visit some churches before you commit to one.
 Keep praying about finding a church!
-Hopefully church attendance is right around the corner for you?
+Hopefully, church attendance is right around the corner for you?
 And, remember that no matter how hard you look, there is not a perfect church.
 (You’ll never find a perfect church because churches are made up of sinners saved by grace, or on the way to be saved by grace!)
 If you’ve prayed and evaluated each one you visit according to the five Spirit-led principles above, you have a better chance of finding the church for you.

 If you live in the Milwaukee area or plan to visit in the future, consider attending Elmbrook Church, a non-denominational, Bible-believing Christian Church with a purpose!
 The sermons and worship music each week point people towards Jesus Christ.
 They have many dedicated pastors and staff working together to teach God’s Word and bring education, restoration, and encouragement to people of all ages.
 2 Corinthians 13:11

 Elmbrook Church On Facebook